Kgkkjjj/WebBrowser/README.md

 ```

 The browser opens on an interactive home page located in `data/home.html`.
-This file now weighs in at around **one megabyte** of HTML5, CSS3 and
+This page consists of roughly **five hundred lines** of HTML, CSS and
 JavaScript.
-Thousands of colour classes style a modern layout with hundreds of
+A search box sits above fifty colourful tiles that link to
-feature tiles.
-Each tile has a click handler that logs a short message.
-Links to
+`downloads.html`, `news.html`, `devtools.html` and `extensions.html`.
+Each tile
-`downloads.html`, `news.html`, `devtools.html` and `extensions.html` remain at
+logs a short message when clicked so you can confirm the JavaScript is working.
-the top.
 When
 installed via the net installer the entire `data` folder is copied to
 `/usr/local/share/openb` so the pages work even when you run the browser outside
 the source tree.
 Use the